 Additionally, place shoes or other firm objects in between the bottle and the luggage edges to act as a protective barrier.

 What are your tips on how to pack wine in a suitcase?
-Share in the comments!
+Share and comment below!

 For more packing tips and ideas, please read: